RuneSchool/RuneSchool.github.io/_posts/2024-4-11-runes-and-sounds.md

 ---
-title: "Spelling System, Part 1: The Runes"
+title: "The Runes and their sounds"
 layout: post
 date: 2024-4-11
 tag: